 While large companies like Google, Apple and Microsoft foster creative office design and have access to state of the art technology, that other companies might not, they can still act as good examples and inspiration for many – now don’t get me wrong, we are not advocating that everyone should have a Google inspired workplace, just that we can learn from what they do.

-For example, Google have created a space in Dublin that is designed to foster creativity, mixing non-traditional shapes and colours that encourage work and play environment that would prove impossible if people were hooked to their desks all the time.
+For example, Google have created a space in Dublin that is designed to foster creativity, mixing non-traditional shapes and colours that encourage a work and play environment that would prove impossible if people were hooked to their desks all the time.
 The emphasis is on allowing staff to work and/or play from any space and empowering them to make that choice.

 Other offices provide giant beanbags, hammocks or comfy couches which serve as relaxation areas but also as agile workspaces where staff can sit or lie and work away – we don’t have hammocks at K2 Space but we’d sure like to, but this reinforces the point that technology and office design must work in unison to create workplaces that staff love.

 The Software that makes Office Design Tick

 Join.me facilitates easy screen sharing amongst staff members, clients and/or agencies from anywhere with a decent connection (investing in decent headphones is recommended), while workplace and project WhatsApp groups have grown at a massive rate over the past 12-18 months – the point we’re trying to make that technology is facilitating increased productivity, communication and collaboration and office design need to be aware of this.

 Office Design, Technology & Automation